-A repeated-measure ANOVA was run to understand the effect of window lengths and activity types on PBD performance (mean F1 scores) based on the folds of LSSO cross-validation.
-The results showed an effect of window length ($F = 5.212, p = 0.001, \mu^2 = 0.173$) and of window length and activity type interaction $(F = 3.188, p = 0.01, \mu^2 = 0.338)$.
-Post-hoc t-test shows that the window lengths in the range from 2.5s to 4s show significantly better F1 scores (p < 0.05) than other lengths outside the range except for 5s.
-However, the detection at 5s only shows significant difference with 7s (p = 0.01), and is approaching significantly lower performance than 4s (p = 0.056).
-We also explored the post-hoc t-test for the interaction between window length and activity type; however, this did not show clear statistical differences possibly due to the limited points for each activity (in each of the 6 validation folds); still, a few observations should be made from these results according to Figure 9:
+A repeated-measures ANOVA was run to understand the effect of window lengths and activity types on PBD performance (mean F1 scores) based on the folds of LSSO cross validation.
+The results showed an effect of window length ($F = 5.212, p = 0.001, \mu^2 = 0.173$) and of window length and activity type interaction ($F = 3.188, p = 0.01, \mu^2 = 0.338$).
+Post hoc t-test shows that the window lengths in the range from 2.5 to 4 seconds show significantly better F1 scores (p < 0.05) than other lengths outside the range except for 5 seconds.
+However, the detection at 5 seconds only shows significant difference with 7 seconds (p = 0.01) and is approaching significantly lower performance than 4 seconds (p = 0.056).
+We also explored the post hoc t-test for the interaction between window length and activity type; however, this did not show clear statistical differences possibly due to the limited points for each activity (in each of the six validation folds); still, a few observations should be made from these results according to Figure 9: